 Liz Hilliard (first book: Be Powerful) “I was motivated to share my story of overcoming weakness to find my own strength and wanted to empower others to do the same.”

 What do you like to read?
 What gives you pleasure?
 Spy novels, romance, literary fiction?
 Do you prefer the classics or books with a modern feel?
 Look at your bookshelf (in your living room or here on Bookstr.com).
 What trends do you see?
 I’m not suggesting re-writing “The Old Man and The Sea,” but there certainly have been variations of this tale told over the years.
 The same goes with any John Grisham story- the man knows how to develop a plot.
 It may be the same-sounding crooked insurance firm, or wayward family that he’s written about previously, but there’s always a new hook.
 What genre sways you?

 Then look at other people’s bookshelves.
 Look at the bestseller lists – nationally and locally.
 What’s selling today?
+Having some reference from college papers can help.
+I have heard of other writers who buy college papers to have more structure to draw from for their writing.
 Yes, you have to write for you.
 And that’s important.
 You must write from your heart.
 But you need and should surround yourself with other writers- or those who understand where you’re coming from.
 This will help you exponentially with your writing process.